gilbertchen/duplicacy/GUIDE.md

    duplicacy diff [command options] [<file>]

 OPTIONS:
-   -id <snapshot id>        diff with the snpashot with the specified id -r <revision> [+]        the revision number of the snapshot -hash                    compute the hashes of on-disk files -storage <storage name>  retrieve files from the specified storage
+   -id <snapshot id>        diff with the snapshot with the specified id -r <revision> [+]        the revision number of the snapshot -hash                    compute the hashes of on-disk files -storage <storage name>  retrieve files from the specified storage